-The education system in Australia is divided into a three-tier structure; combining school education, vocational education & training, and higher education together.
-Most study programs offered by Universities in Australia provide courses and conduct research in a wide range of professional and academic disciplines.
+The education system in Australia is divided into a three-tier structure – combining school education, vocational education & training, and higher education together.
+Most study programs offered by Australian universities provide courses and conduct research in a wide range of professional and academic disciplines.
 They award associate diplomas, diplomas, bachelors, masters, and doctoral degrees.

 Many international students who have opted to study abroad in Australia and eventually graduated from Australian institutions apply for Independent Skilled Migration.
 There is a special category for International Students who have undergone any of the Australia study programs.

-As per the Australian student visa policy, all initial student visas granted do not give the visa holder permission to work in Australia.
-Students who study abroad in Australia and their dependants will only be able to apply for a student visa with work rights after they arrive in Australia and the student has started his/her course of study.
+As per the student visa policy in Australia, an initial student visa granted does not give the visa holder permission to work in Australia.
+Students who study abroad in Australia and their dependants will only be able to apply for a student visa with work rights after they arrive in Australia and after the student has started his/her course of study.
 Usually, under the regulations of student visa, students and their dependants are limited to 20 hours of work per week while the student’s course of study or training is in session.
 Students may work full-time during holiday periods.
 However for masters and doctorate students, the dependents can have unlimited work rights after the principal student visa holder has commenced his or her course in Australia.

 As a student visa applicant, you must fulfil the following requirements:

-1. An Offer of Acceptance: Before a student can apply for a student visa, a valid offer letter from a CRICOS registered Australian institute is required.
+1. An Offer of Acceptance: Before you can apply for a student visa, a valid offer letter from a CRICOS registered Australian institute is required.

 2. English Proficiency: An IELTS score is a mandatory requirement and evidence of this must be included at the time of application for the student visa.
 The TOEFL exam is not accepted.

-3. Financial Capacity: Student visas are granted when a student can prove that they have adequate funds to support themselves in Australia, pay for their tuition and care for dependant family members included on the visa.
+3. Financial Capacity: Student visas are granted when a student can prove that he has adequate funds to support himself in Australia, pay for the tuition and care for dependant family members included on the visa.

-5. Bonafides: In order to get a student visa the student needs to submit their past academic records for verification as well as a statement of purpose for undertaking the desired course.
+5. Bonafides: In order to get a student visa you need to submit your past academic records for verification as well as a statement of purpose for undertaking the desired course.